-- the presence of Intesa Sanpaolo in the sustainability indices of specialised companies will be assessed at ISP Group level; - the following will be assessed at the Division level to which FAM UK belongs: - specific ESG projects/actions (such as, for example, % incidence of AuM present on managed savings products classified as Articles 8 and 9 - YoY growth -, AuM ESG - arts.
-8 and 9 - YoY growth; maintenance of the customer satisfaction index indicator at excellence levels); - the achievement of Diversity & Inclusion expressed in line with the Group Principles on gender neutrality.
+- the presence of Intesa Sanpaolo in the sustainability indices of specialised companies will is assessed at ISP Group level; - the following are assessed at the Division level to which FAM UK belongs: - o specific ESG projects/actions (such as, for example, % incidence of AuM present on managed savings products classified as Articles 8 and 9 YoY growth -, maintenance of the customer satisfaction index indicator at excellence levels); - the achievement of Diversity & Inclusion expressed in line with the Group Principles on gender neutrality.

 Moreover, all Risk Takers and Middle Managers are evaluated on one KPI weighted up to 20% chosen from the KPIs assigned to any intermediate organizational level among the Division/Function and one's own area of responsibility.
-Only in particular cases, it's possible to provide an additional KPI chosen from the KPIs assigned to any intermediate organizational level among the Head of the

-Division/Function of the ISP Group and one's own area of responsibility as long as the maximum total weight of the two KPIs is in any case equal to 20%.
+Only in particular cases, it's possible to provide an additional KPI chosen from the KPIs assigned to any intermediate organizational level among the Head of the Division/Function of the ISP Group and one's own area of responsibility as long as the maximum total weight of the two KPIs is in any case equal to 20%.